The Sundial: Plot summary

 There are at least two dissenters in the group.
 Julia, who finds the concept of the end of the world ridiculous, wishes to leave with Captain.
-Orianna, realising that Captain is only one of two males who will enter the new world, bribes him with enough money to convince him to stay, claiming that she does not believe he will have enough time to spend it all.
-Julia goes on alone, but after a ride with a terrifying, sadistic cabbie (it is possible, though barely suggested, that this man might have been employed by Orianna solely to scare Julia), she flees back to the safety of the house.
+Orianna, realizing that Captain is only one of two males who will enter the new world, bribes him with enough money to convince him to stay, claiming that she does not believe he will have enough time to spend it all.
+Julia goes on alone, but after a ride with a terrifying, sadistic cabbie, she flees back to the safety of the house.
 Gloria, meanwhile, has befriended Essex, and talks about her dream to live out the rest of her life—no matter how short it might be—in a real world, rather than the artificial, insulated world of the Halloran manor.
 Essex betrays Gloria by alerting Orianna of the young woman's plans of leaving.

 A less obvious dissenter is Fancy.
 A spoiled and frightening child, Fancy resents the idea that the world will be destroyed before she has a chance to live in it, and plays obsessively with her dollhouse (which itself is a small model of the Halloran house), taking as much delight in ordering her dolls about as Orianna takes in lording over the residents of Halloran House.
 Fancy has taken her grandmother's promise of inheritance to heart, and claims that she will smash the dollhouse when her grandmother dies because she "won't need it anymore."

 The evening before the world is due to end, Orianna plans a great party (outdoors, so that no one will comment on the preparations inside the house) and invites the whole village to attend for a final feast.
 This party takes on the air of a coronation when Orianna appears wearing a small gold crown to symbolise her position in the next world.
 Orianna vows never to remove the crown until she passes it on to Fancy.
 The day after the party is spent sending away the servants and covering up the windows of the house so that no one will have to see the destruction that will happen that night.